.sum_lkg h3 font-weight: 600; }

 • 2 min read

 Chronic muscle tightness, persistent pain, and limited mobility can interfere with your daily life and physical performance.
-At Reach Sports Physiotherapy & Hand Clinic, one of the advanced tools we use to address these issues is Dry Needling in Edmonton, also known as Intramuscular Stimulation (IMS).
+At Reach Sports Physiotherapy & Hand Clinic, one of the advanced tools we use to address these issues is dry needling and IMS therapy in Edmonton.

 Though both Dry Needling and acupuncture use similar fine needles, they are based on very different principles.
 Acupuncture stems from traditional Chinese medicine and aims to restore energy balance through meridians in the body.
 In contrast, Dry Needling is rooted in Western medicine, specifically targeting myofascial trigger points—tight, painful knots within muscles—to treat neuromuscular conditions.